pianoleo1/Leo-s-Study-Guides.github.io/StudyGuides/Science/Seg6Scope3,4,5.md

-**Visible light**: The range of wavelengths of electromagnetic radiation that our eyes can detect.
+17. **Visible light**: The range of wavelengths of electromagnetic radiation that our eyes can detect.

-**Spectrum**: The band of colors produced when light is seperated into its component wavelengths.
+18. **Spectrum**: The band of colors produced when light is seperated into its component wavelengths.

-**Transmit**: To pass through a medium.
+19. **Transmit**: To pass through a medium.

-**Refract**: to bend or change direction of a wave.
+20. **Refract**: to bend or change direction of a wave.

-**Reflect**: To bounce back.
+21. **Reflect**: To bounce back.

-Visible light is only a small portion of the entire electromagnetic scale.
+22. Visible light is only a small portion of the entire electromagnetic scale.

-In a vacuum, all electromagnetic waves travel at 300,000,000m/s.
+23. In a vacuum, all electromagnetic waves travel at 300,000,000m/s.

-Different wavelengths of visible light ranges from 400-700nm.
+24. Different wavelengths of visible light ranges from 400-700nm.

-**Dispertion** is the seperation of white color to various colors.
+25. **Dispertion** is the seperation of white color to various colors.

-When electromagnetic waves encounter different media, they go through **reflection, scattering, refraction, dispersion, absorbtion, diffraction, and transmittion**.
+26. When electromagnetic waves encounter different media, they go through **reflection, scattering, refraction, dispersion, absorbtion, diffraction, and transmittion**.

-Shiny surfaces **reflect** back virtual images, dull surfaces **scatter** light, white **reflects** all light, black **absorbs** all light, red **reflects** only red light.
+27. Shiny surfaces **reflect** back virtual images, dull surfaces **scatter** light, white **reflects** all light, black **absorbs** all light, red **reflects** only red light.

-**Absorption** occurs when all or some of the light energy from light waves are transferred from one medium to another.
+28. **Absorption** occurs when all or some of the light energy from light waves are transferred from one medium to another.

-In **reflection**, a wave's direction changes, but speed doesn't change.
+29. In **reflection**, a wave's direction changes, but speed doesn't change.

-In **transparent** objects, all light can pass through.
+30. In **transparent** objects, all light can pass through.
 In **translucent** objects, some light can pass through.
 In **opaque** objects, light can't pass through at all.

-A change of speed causes the wave to bend when it hits a boundary.
+31. A change of speed causes the wave to bend when it hits a boundary.

-**Refraction** happens when particles in front slows down and the others are still traveling at the same speed.
+32. **Refraction** happens when particles in front slows down and the others are still traveling at the same speed.

-**Refraction** has many uses, including concave and convex lenses.
+33. **Refraction** has many uses, including concave and convex lenses.

-**Diffraction** is when waves hit a narrow slit and spreads out.
+34. **Diffraction** is when waves hit a narrow slit and spreads out.

 ### Reading Science A

+35. The ray of light traveling towards the mirrorr is called the **incident** ray.

+36. **Convex** mirrors show squashed, right side up, and smaller images.

+37. A **concave** mirror, on the other hand, will make objects tall and thin and can be right-side up or upside down.

+38. Side-view mirrors in cars are convex because they always show the image right side up.

+39. The rearview mirror in cars are flat because it is used to judge actual distance of traffic behind you.

+40. **A still lake** would make a good mirror.

 ## Scope 4

 ### Packet

 ### Notes